 - Air swallowing: Swallowing a lot of air can cause gases in babies.
 A common example is when they cry.
-When your little one cries, he swallows a lot of air and that can cause him to have gases.
+When your little one cries, they swallow a lot of air and that can cause them to have gases.

 - Sensitivity to foods ingested by the mother: Your baby may be sensitive to something you ate.
 When this happens, you may notice these symptoms: vomit, colics, diarrhea, a rash, runny nose, and/or prolonged constipation.

 - Anything babies eat: Anything that your baby may be eating, other than breast milk, might be the cause of the gases.
 This includes vitamins, formula, tea, solid foods, juice, etc.